abhi0324/OpenKruise-Karmada-OCM/multi-cluster-orchestration.md

     policy: "Always"
 ```

-#### UnitedDeployment
+## UnitedDeployment

 **What Works Well:**
 - Basic replica distribution, simple topology management.

 **Limitations:**
-- Native topology management may conflict with Karmada's placement logic; status aggregation is complex.
+- Native topology management within `UnitedDeployment` (using `pools` with `nodeSelectorTerm` for cluster-level distribution) may conflict or overlap with Karmada's own advanced placement logic.
+Using both simultaneously for cluster selection can lead to unexpected behavior or redundant configuration.

-> **Workaround:** Use simple topology or rely on Karmada policies for placement.
-Use simplified status aggregation scripts.
+- Status aggregation for `UnitedDeployment` can be complex due to its domain-specific nature.

+> **Workaround:** For cluster distribution, it's generally recommended to rely primarily on Karmada's `PropagationPolicy` for cluster selection and replica distribution, using `UnitedDeployment`'s topology features for more granular control *within* a selected cluster (e.g., zone-based distribution via `nodeSelectorTerm`).
+Use simplified status aggregation scripts that focus on overall replica counts.

 **Recommended Configuration:**
 > **Note:** To avoid conflicts with Karmada's placement engine, use simple pools in UnitedDeployment.
 Cluster distribution should be handled by Karmada's PropagationPolicy, not UnitedDeployment's topology.
 If you need to use nodeSelectorTerm for grouping within a cluster, you can do so, but avoid using it for cross-cluster placement.